adilahmed31/adilahmed31/README.md

 My own:
 1. *leveldb-kv-store*: Implemented a scalable, distributed cloud-native version of levelDB in C++ on AWS.
 Used Elastic File System (EFS), Zookeeper and Docker containers to deploy the system and gRPC for communication.
 See slide.pdf and report.pdf for a 10,000 feet non-technical glance.

-2. *APK-Analysis*: The code I used for my research on stalkerware analysis in this paper: https://petsymposium.org/popets/2022/popets-2022-0102.php.
+2. *APK-Analysis*: The web crawling and ML-classification pipeline i built for my research on stalkerware analysis in this paper: https://petsymposium.org/popets/2022/popets-2022-0102.php.

 3. *Safe Exit for Sensitive Websites*: Developed a simple website for Madison Tech Clinic - an initiative to provide technical assistance to victims of Intimate Partner Surveillance.
 Developed a Safe Exit mechanism that allows the site to be closed quickly, disabling the back button and not leaving a trace in history.
 Website link: https://techclinic.cs.wisc.edu (Try out the safe exit mechanism, and let me know in case of any comments!)